abcdesktopio/docs/opsdocs/docs/index.md

+---
+title: abcdesktop.io cloud native desktop
+summary: cloud container desktop
+description: cloud native desktop complete workspace environment accessible from a web browser
+keywords: docker kubernetes desktop container cloud native telecommuting remove virtual ondemand vdi vnc digital workspace
+---
 # Welcome to abcdesktop.io

 abcdesktop.io is a native cloud desktop, and a complete work environment accessible from a simple HTML 5 web browser, without any installation.
-Each user’s application runs as a docker container. abcdesktop is an opensource source projet, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.
+Each user’s application runs as a docker container. abcedeskop.io is an opensource free solution that offer secure desktops and applications on any device, network or digital workspace, follow the [https://github.com/abcdesktopio](https://github.com/abcdesktopio) links.

 This flexible working environment simplify usage like :